Israel Accused Of Using AI To Target Thousands In Gaza, As Killer Algorithms Outpace International Law

-(MENAFN- The Conversation) The Israeli army used a new artificial intelligence (AI) system to generate lists of tens of thousands of human targets for potential airstrikes in Gaza, according to a report published last week.
+(MENAFN- Daily News Egypt) The Israeli army used a new artificial intelligence (AI) system to generate lists of tens of thousands of human targets for potential airstrikes in Gaza, according to a report published last week.
 The report comes from the nonprofit outlet +972 Magazine, which is run by Israeli and Palestinian journalists.

+ContentsMilitary AI in Gaza is not new Death by algorithm Rules for military AI?
+Facing the 'unknown' Setting a precedent

 The report cites interviews with six unnamed sources in Israeli intelligence.
 The sources claim the system, known as Lavender, was used with other AI systems to target and assassinate suspected militants – many in their own homes – causing large numbers of civilian casualties.